pryv/dev-site/Activity-module.md

 ## Authentication

-All requests to the activity module must carry a valid [[data access token|Data access tokens]] in the HTTP `Authorization` header.
+All requests to the activity module must carry a valid [[data access token|Data access tokens]] at the root of the resource path.
 For example:

-    GET /types/12345 HTTP/1.1
+    GET /<data access token>/types HTTP/1.1
     Host: johndoe.wactiv.com:1234
     Date: Thu, 09 Feb 2012 17:53:58 +0000

-    Authorization: <data access token>

-TODO: I (SG) think the token should actually be passed in the URL (e.g. `/<token>/types/12345`), as it's really part of the resource state (the token identifies the user who owns the data we're accessing)... in fact, are we actually speaking of "authentication"?
+For the sake of readability, that token is omitted in the resource paths below, but it is assumed to be there.
+For example, GET `/types` must be understood as GET `/<data access token>/types`.

 ## Common error codes